 This paper summarises the key elements of Bath & West Community Energy's (BWCE's) business plan to March 2021.
-It is the result of discussions with our members and partners over the last 12 months and was presented to members at BWCE's AGM in September 2017.
+It is the result of discussions with our members and partners over the last 12 months.
 We would welcome feedback or comment.
 Please send any comments to info@bwce.coop.
+The final version will be presented at our AGM in September.